upnorth/ScoreBoard/README.md

 Then the tests could focus more on types rather than the specific messages.
 An alternative could be to create enum error codes and document those.

+#### README.md with Markdown formatting

+Seems fairly straight forward but might be worth mentioning.
+The requirements only state that the file should be included and provide good documentation, but formatting it with Markdown felt appropriate since it's a de facto industry standard.

 ### Approach

 The approach for implementation was to read through all instructions before getting started.